GreenBlitz/MotionControl/README.md

 are saved, you can have as little as 3 segments (each is an object with 5 doubles) for the whole profile.
 Despite the small amount of saved information, the data saved within it is more accurate then any discrete set of points.
-### 2D Continuous Motion Profile Generation For Tank Drive - WIP
+### 2D Continuous Motion Profile Generation For Tank Drive
 TODO
 ## Contributing
 TODO